 The graph measures the departing container load from the port of Shanghai and the remaining Chinese ports respectively, normalized to the beginning of the year.
 The overall trend of the Chinese ports serves as a benchmark for the port of Shanghai and illustrates the drop of departing goods due to the lockdown in Shanghai.
 The calculation employs container ship poitions data and takes the size and draught of the ship into consideration.

 About the Kiel Trade Indicator

-The Kiel Trade Indicator estimates trade flows (imports and exports) for 75 countries worldwide, the EU and world trade as a whole.
+The Kiel Trade Indicator estimates trade flows (imports and exports) of 75 countries worldwide, the EU and world trade as a whole.
+Specifically, the estimates cover over 50 individual countries as well as regions such as the EU, sub-Saharan Africa, North Africa, the Middle East or emerging Asia.
 It is based on the evaluation of ship movement data in real time.
 An algorithm programmed at the Kiel Institute uses artificial intelligence to analyze the data and translates the ship movements into nominal, seasonally adjusted growth figures compared with the previous month.

 We update the data twice a month.
-Around the 20th (with press release) for the current and the following month and around the 3rd (without press release) for the previous and the current month.
+Around the 20th (without press release) for the current and the following month and around the 5th (with press release) for the previous and the current month.